Table of Contents

 The step that has the longest lead time (usually 3-5 business days) is transferring funds from your existing IRA account to the custodian of your new SDIRA account.
 The SDIRA custodian will be able to help facilitate this process.
 Note: for someone pursuing a specific real estate investment, and who may need to move quickly, it is important to begin this step ASAP in order to ensure the funds have been moved and area available to invest by the real estate offering’s deadline.

-Manage and
+06 Manage and Monitor Your Investment

 Most SDIRA custodians have an online portal that makes it easy for investors to log-in and track their investments – including real estate investments.
 This portal will allow you to see the value of your asset, payments coming back into the account (i.e., cash flow distributions), and metrics pertaining to rate of return.
 At this point, all an investor needs to do is manage and monitor their investment.
 The rest has already been done.